1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 Known Issues:
 -------------
-Issue: Mikes voicechange only transition from NPC to PC [JA2+DG]
+Issue: Mikes voicechange.
+Only transition from NPC to PC [JA2+DG]
 Solution: Do not hire Mike

 Issue: Multiple voiceactors for Speck NPC and PC [UB+DG]